Bolani

-Bolani (Dari: بولانی), also called periki (Pashto: پارکی), is a stuffed flatbread from Afghanistan, fried with a filling.
+Bolani or bulani is a stuffed flatbread from Afghanistan, fried with a filling.
 It has a thin crust and can be stuffed with a variety of ingredients, such as potatoes or leeks but also grated pumpkin, chives, red lentils or with minced meat.
 It can be served with plain yogurt or mint yogurt and is usually served with a doogh drink.

 Bolani is made for special occasions like birthday parties, engagement parties or holidays.
-It is widely sold on the streets in Afghanistan, particularly in cities such as Kabul, Peshawar, Jalalabad and Kandahar.
+It is widely sold on the streets in Afghanistan.

 Variations

 Eggroll-wrapper method

-The method of using eggroll wrappers instead of making the dough for the bolani is a timesaving convenience often used in Western countries.
-The edges of the eggroll wrappers are lightly brushed with water to allow for sticking.
+The method of using egg roll wrappers instead of making the dough for the bolani is a timesaving convenience often used in Western countries..The edges of the eggroll wrappers are lightly brushed with water to allow for sticking.
 The wrappers are then filled halfway either diagonally or lengthwise with the preferred filling.
 Each side is then fried until golden brown.
 This method is the easiest and fastest way of preparing bolani.